-- Achieved historic sentence in national insider trading case.
+- Achieved historic sentence for defendant in national insider trading case.

 - Leading the appeal for Haiti Teleco's Joel Esquenazi in first-of-its-kind appellate challenge against longest-ever FCPA sentence for an individual (the Wall Street Journal named it the #1 corruption sentence of 2012).